Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 Georgia, with its stunning natural beauty, rich history, and warm hospitality, is an emerging destination for international students.
 The country’s universities are gaining recognition for their quality and diversity of programs, particularly in areas such as medicine, business, and technology.
 Beyond its academic offerings, Georgia is known for its vibrant culture, delicious cuisine, and affordable cost of living, making it an attractive option for students seeking a unique educational experience.

-• A letter of acceptance from the Georgian educational institution confirming your enrollment in a full-time course
+• A letter of acceptance from the Georgian educational institution confirming enrolment in a full-time course

-• Proof of sufficient financial means to cover your tuition fees and living expenses for the duration of your stay
+• Proof of sufficient financial means to cover tuition fees and living expenses

-• A valid health insurance policy for the duration of your stay
+• A valid health insurance policy covering the period of stay

 • A valid passport and recent passport-sized photographs

-The visa application fee for a Georgian student visa is around $20 USD.
-It’s important to apply well in advance of your intended start date, as visa processing times can vary.
+The student visa application fee is generally around $20 USD, although additional fees may apply for expedited processing services.
+Students should apply well in advance of their intended start date, as processing times can vary.

-Upon arrival in Georgia, students must apply for a residence permit at the Public Service Hall or a branch of the Public Service Development Agency.
+Upon arrival in Georgia, students who plan to remain for an extended period may need to apply for a study residence permit through the Public Service Hall or a branch of the Public Service Development Agency.
+This permit is usually issued for up to one year and can typically be renewed if eligibility requirements continue to be met.h of the Public Service Development Agency.
 This permit is usually valid for one year and can be renewed annually.